criblio/cribl-control-plane-sdk-go/README.md

 In on-prem deployments, use the `BearerAuth` security scheme.
 The SDK uses the username/password credentials that you provide to obtain a Bearer token.
 Automatically refreshing the Bearer token within its expiration window requires a callback function as shown in the authentication example.

+Set the security scheme when initializing the SDK client instance using one of these optional parameters:
+- `WithSecurity`: Use for static security values (OAuth2 credentials that the SDK will manage automatically)
+- `WithSecuritySource`: Use for dynamic security with a callback function (automatic Bearer token refresh in on-prem deployments)

-Set the security scheme through the `WithSecurity` optional parameter when initializing the SDK client instance.
-The SDK uses the selected scheme by default to authenticate with the API for all operations that support it, as shown in the [SDK Example Usage](#sdk-example-usage) code example.
+The SDK uses the selected scheme by default to authenticate with the API for all operations that support it, as shown in the [SDK Example Usage](#sdk-example-usage) code example, which uses the `WithSecurity` parameter.

 ### Authentication Examples